 8 A/76/71-E/2021/13.

-have been disproportionately affecting LDCs.
-We underline the need for comprehensive action plans at the national, regional and global levels with reinvigorated global partnerships and a revitalized multilateralism to address interconnected challenges that the LDCs have been facing and to enable them to achieve the 2030 Agenda and SDGs.
+comprehensive action plans at the national, regional and global levels with reinvigorated global partnerships and a revitalized multilateralism to address interconnected challenges that the LDCs have been facing and to enable them to achieve the 2030 Agenda and SDGs.